- 4 minutes to read

 - In Visual Studio, click New Project.

-- Select a DevExpress Template Gallery and click Next.
+- Select DevExpress Web App/Web Site Template Gallery and click Next.

-- Select the template type from the DevExpress Template Gallery and click Run Wizard.
+- Select a template type and click Run Wizard.

 Update an Existing Project

 - Click the Extensions menu item in Visual Studio (skip this step in Visual Studio 2017).

 - Select DevExpress → ASP.NET Controls → Run Wizard to Update Project.